exercism/snippet-extractor/lib/snippet_extractor/extended/README.md

 * We are able to support arguments supplying them after the `!e` in the first line.
 For example, not limiting ourselves to 10 lines.
 It might be useful to add extra meta functionality for specific tracks.
+* Repeat character rule is quirky.
+Is the most painful in the code, but is needed for some languages.
+Leave it at is?
+  Not?
+Disable it?
+Yada yada?
+Open to suggestions.
+* Should we rstrip all saved lines of code?
+Right now I wanted to be safe and save them.
+It also had as a bonus that I could correctly asses matches and skipped in what I was expecting of.
+In the site they will be invisible, but I dunno.
+  Opinions?

 **If you find something missing, please open an issue so we can check its inclusion**